regebro/moving-big-projects/moving-big-projects.rst

     It's now time to start running your tests under Python 3, and this will obviously always fail.
-    If you have decided to start with a big sprint where everyone is helping, you need to simply start digging into fixing those tests.

-    But if you are doing this gradually, there is a significant risk that people introduce incompatible code faster than you can fix it.
+    But that's OK.
+What you want to do here is to prevent people from adding more Python 3 incompatible code while others are trying to add Python 3 compatibility.

 ----